National Center for Housing Management

 Recent and Planned Accomplishments

-Always looking forward, here’s what we have planned for 2020 and beyond at NCHM.
+Always looking forward, here is what we have planned for 2021 and beyond

-- Launch HUD, Tax Credit, and Property Management Continuing Education Courses
+- February: Launched HUD, LIHTC, and Property Management Continuing Education courses

 Another year of forward-thinking and growth as NCHM continues to expand.